Notes on the Planned Town of Fort Amsterdam

 Though there’s not much we know for sure about what the 1625 settlers were doing when they arrived on the island of Manhattan, we can say this much: they were not building the planned town of Fort Amsterdam, and — above all, because it is so easy to forget — they were not founding the City of New York, or anything like it.
 Nor were they founding a “citty upon a hill, the eies of all people uppon them” — Colony Provisional Director Verhulst was no Winthrop, and neither, later on, were Minuit, Krol, van Twiller, Kieft, or, for that matter, Stuyvesant.
 What the settlers were doing on Manhattan in 1625 was surviving, and — as it turned out — that was enough for them to have left their mark on history.

-* Richard Howe is working on a book, Material City, about the history of New York as a material artifact.
-A frequent contributor to the Blotter, his photographic study New York in Plain Sight: The Manhattan Street Corners can be viewed at www.newyorkinplainsight.com
+Richard Howe is a frequent contributor to the Blotter, and is writing a history of New York as a built environment.
+He runs the photographic study New York in Plain Sight: The Manhattan Street Corners.

 The West India Company’s 1625 instructions to Verhulst and Fredericxsz are translated in A. J. F. van Laer’s 1924 Documents of New Netherland 1624–1626, never reissued, but the texts and notes are on-line at http://www.rootsweb.ancestry.com/~nycoloni/huntoc.html.